+What is AI recruiting?
 AI recruiting is the use of artificial intelligence to automate core hiring tasks - sourcing candidates, screening resumes, managing outreach, and scheduling interviews.
-Instead of spending hours on manual searches and repetitive emails, hiring teams use AI platforms to handle the repetitive work while they focus on relationships and final decisions.
+An AI recruiter handles the repetitive work that used to consume entire days: searching databases, crafting personalized messages, and coordinating calendars.
+Instead of spending hours on manual searches and repetitive emails, hiring teams use AI recruitment software to run those tasks at scale while they focus on relationships and final decisions.

 Adoption is accelerating fast.
-Forty-three percent of companies now use AI for HR tasks, up from 26% just one year earlier, according to SHRM's 2025 Talent Trends report surveying 2,040 HR professionals.
-That momentum isn't slowing: 73% of talent acquisition professionals agree AI will entirely change how companies hire, per LinkedIn's 2025 Future of Recruiting report.
+Forty-three percent of companies now use AI for HR tasks, up from 26% just one year earlier, according to SHRM’s 2025 Talent Trends report surveying 2,040 HR professionals.
+Momentum isn’t slowing.
+According to the World Economic Forum’s Future of Jobs Report 2025, 86% of employers expect AI to transform their business by 2030.
+Seventy percent are already hiring specifically for AI-related skills - a clear signal that AI in recruiting isn’t a pilot project, it’s permanent infrastructure.

 This guide breaks down exactly how AI recruiting works, the measurable benefits it delivers, what to look for when choosing a platform, and how to implement it without disrupting your current workflow.